indrareddy15/React/CRIO/class/src/Components/React.md

         - This method ensures that you're always working with the latest state, even if state updates are batched or asynchronous.
         - For Example ==> setCount(prevCount => prevCount + 1); // Using callback to update state

-        - If it Object we need take a copy of Object abd then new property bcz all the other properties will erase
+        - If it Object we need take a copy of Object and then new property bcz all the other properties will erase
         - When updating state with an object, you should not directly modify the state variable.
 Instead, create a new object that represents the updated state.
         - This ensures that you're not mutating the original state, which could lead to unexpected behavior and bugs
         -  If the state is an object, you need to take a copy of the object and then update the specific property you want to change.
 This is because updating a single property directly will erase all other properties.